aviquid/a11y-tech-connect/README.md

 # Building web pages which can be accessed with your eyes closed! - a11y tech connect presentation.

+## Used react-presents to build a web presentation.

 For the project to build, **these files must exist with exact filenames**:

 * `public/index.html` is the page template;